JohannesNicholas/JohannesNicholas/README.md

 - 🔭 I’m currently working on Weighter.com.au!

-- 👨‍🎓 I’m studied Software Development and Games & Creative Media at the <a href="https://www.utas.edu.au/">University of Tasmania</a>!
+- 👨‍🎓 I studied Software Development and Games & Creative Media at the <a href="https://www.utas.edu.au/">University of Tasmania</a>!

-- 💁‍♂️ I’m looking to find new team members for our projects at EdgeRed.
+- 💁‍♂️ I’m looking to find new team members for our projects at Planoverse.

 - 💬 Ask me about Python, Firebase, Angular!